 One of the best features of Daku island is the pointed beach stretching far out into the crystal clear turquoise waters.
 Lounge on the beach or swim and snorkel in the sea on your day trip to this pristine island.

 With barreling waves and picture-perfect conditions, Daku Island is a great spot for surfers.
 Although the waves may not be as high as they are in other places around the Philippines, they’re still consistent, which means they can be enjoyed by surfers of all skill levels.
-They are also gentle enough for beginners, and you’ll find several shops and schools that offer instructional classes.
+They are also gentle enough for beginners, and several shops and schools offer instructional classes.

 3. Try some local Filipino food